4 days in the Cinque Terre

 If you can, go for a wander in each of the villages.
 They’re tiny so it doesn’t take long and you can probably cram 3 in a day if you’re only going for a day trip but my advice is to stay in the area for at least 3 days.
 This will give you plenty of time to explore at a leisurely pace, try lots of restaurants, chill by sea and get a better feel for this special part of the country.

 Riomaggiore – the view of the village from the rocks on the tiny harbour is not to be missed.
 We went there for lunch and had takeaway fried seafood cones by the sea.
 Follow the steps on the left of the harbour (facing outwards) to get lovely pics of the harbour.

 Corniglia – it’s the smallest of the villages and the only one that’s not by the sea.
-As a result, it’s perhaps slightly less popular than the others but don’t be fooled, it still gets a lot of visitors.
+As a result, it feels slightly less busy than the others but don’t be fooled, it still gets a lot of visitors.
 If you are really stretched on time, this is probably the one I’d recommend skipping but if you’re around for longer than a day, definitely go for a couple of hours.
 It’s also a good end point or starting point for a hike to Vernazza or from Manarola.